 enabling the development of digital materials to memorialize their stories.

 .
-Understanding one's personal cultural heritage and its contributions to a larger society forms
+Understanding your personal cultural heritage and its contributions to a larger society is

-point for learning about oneself.
+point for learning about yourself.
 Future generations can appreciate the continuity

 of heritage and the spirit